American Epic (film series): Interviewees

 MacMahon resolved to interview only direct family members and first-hand witnesses for the documentary series.
 With the large amount of new and unpublished research in the films, he deemed it would be inappropriate to interview historians as they would be ineffective commenting on stories that were entirely based on new research.
 MacMahon also felt that the stories were the property of the family members, and it was their sole right to tell them.
-Some of the interviewees were close to 100-years-old, and a number of them died shortly after filming.
-MacMahon used every available archival interview with the performers themselves although filmed examples were extremely uncommon.
-Very rare archival audio interviews were used with key characters like Joe Falcon, Maybelle Carter, Will Shade, Ralph Peer and Frank Walker.
+Some of the interviewees were close to 100 years old, and a number of them died shortly after filming.
+MacMahon used every available archival interview with the performers themselves, although filmed examples were extremely uncommon.
+Very rare archival audio interviews were used with key figures like Joe Falcon, Maybelle Carter, Will Shade, Ralph Peer and Frank Walker.
 These required extensive restoration work by the audio team to render them usable for the film.
 MacMahon remarked that the original ¼ inch tape of the Peer interview was "virtually unintelligible before Nick [Nicholas Bergh, sound engineer] got his hands on it, but it was vital for the audience to get a sense of this man's personality by any means possible."